2ndQuadrant/pglogical/README.md

 then only one `UNIQUE` index should be present on downstream replicated tables.
-Conflict resolution can only use one index at a time so conflicting rows may `ERROR` if a row satisfies the `PRIMARY KEY` but violates a `UNIQUE` constraint on on the downstream side.
+Conflict resolution can only use one index at a time so conflicting rows may `ERROR` if a row satisfies the `PRIMARY KEY` but violates a `UNIQUE` constraint on the downstream side.
 This will stop replication until the downstream table is modified to remove the violation.

 It's fine to have extra unique constraints on an upstream if the downstream only